Premier League transfers: Confirmed ins and outs for summer window 2025

 Brighton and Hove Albion are gearing up for their ninth consecutive season as a Premier League club and will aim to finish in the top half of the table for the second year running after ending the previous campaign in eighth spot.

-Fabian Hurzeler’s side narrowly missed out on European qualification and that has subsequently led to the departure of star forward Joao Pedro to Chelsea, while other key first-team players may also opt to seeks pastures new.
+Fabian Hurzeler’s side narrowly missed out on European qualification and that has subsequently led to the departure of star forward Joao Pedro to Chelsea, while other key first-team players could also leave before the market closes.

 Here, Sports Mole rounds up every new signing and departure from Brighton’s 2025 summer transfer window.